-Stepwell Cover Manual Air Release Valve:
+Stepwell Cover Emergency Air Release Valve:

 Rotate the knob so it points to OPEN to bypass air pressure to the step mechanism.
 This allows you to stop the travel of the step cover while extending, if necessary.
-It also allows you to manually push the step cover back into the storage position for use of the step in event of insufficient system air pressure.
+It also allows you to manually push the step cover back into the storage position for use of the step in case of low air pressure.